Are you ready to learn how to become a great kicker, earn a college scholarship, and make it to the NFL?

 If I was a salesman instead of a kicking coach, I would answer this question, “Yes, absolutely.
 I have seen thousands of kickers.
 And you are way ahead of your peers.
 If you keep attending my kicking camps and working with me, you are destined to earn a scholarship and make it to the NFL!
 You definitely have something special.”

 But I am a coach.
 And I prefer giving honest answers and training strategies instead of empty flattery.

 Short (and honest) answer: It is impossible for me or anyone else to tell you with a degree of certainty how good you can become as a kicker?

-I have seen a middle school kickers pound 50 yard field goals with ease, and end up not kicking after high school.
-I have also seen kickers look absolutely hopeless at camps, not only missing every kick, but not even getting the ball off the ground…and then show up one year later, and look natural and impressive.
+I have seen middle school kickers pound 50-yard field goals with ease, and end up not kicking after high school.
+I have also seen kickers look absolutely hopeless at camps, never even getting the ball off the ground…and then show up one year later, and look natural and impressive.